Welcome to the East Haddam Historical Society & Museum! Illuminating local history since 1962

 Among the highlights of the museum are a photographic display of the rise and fall of the Industrial Age in Moodus Village, Native American artifacts dating to 1300 B.C., a photographic exhibit of the building of the East Haddam swing bridge, and a collection of changing fashions with period costumes on display.

-The museum is open Memorial Day through Columbus Day, Saturday and Sunday 10am-4pm and by appointment.
+The museum is open Memorial Day through Columbus Day weekend, Saturdays and Sundays 10am-4pm and by appointment at any time.
 Tickets are $5 per adult; children under 12 free.

 HISTORICAL SOCIETY RECEIVES GRANT